 Divided Loyalties Civil War Driving Tour and Civil War Trails Tour guides (available in the Visitors Center)

 For Civil War buffs, there are a lot of stories to uncover in Knoxville.
 By the time 1861 rolled around, this highly divided region voted on secession with 77% preferring to stay with the Union (although that didn’t happen; Tennessee was the last state to join the Confederacy).
 Consider taking a drive and exploring the Civil War Driving Tour.
-Sites include historic homes such as the Historic Ramsey House, Mabry-Hazen House, Crescent Bend, the McClung Museum, and much more. lick that link to see an Instagram story preview!
+Sites include historic homes such as the Historic Ramsey House, Mabry-Hazen House, Crescent Bend, and much more. lick that link to see an Instagram story preview!

 Speaking of tours, enjoy exploring the Knoxville African American Heritage Guide, self-guided tour that highlights several points of interest that help explain the heritage of Knoxville’s African American community.
 Going back to the days when Knoxville became an established river town in the late 1700s, the images and descriptions show that African-Americans have been an integral part of every-day life in the community from the beginning.